wildwinter/dink/README.md

     // If true, outputs the recording script file (xlsx) "outputRecordingScript": false,

-    // If true, outputs the writing status file (xlsx) "outputWritingStatus": false,

     // Sometimes you want to output every single line in a recording or loc script
     // to see what you've got.
     "ignoreWritingStatus": false,

+    // If true, outputs the stats file (xlsx) "outputStats": true,

     // This is the default where the game will look for
     // audio files that start with the ID names of the lines.